Sarmathura

-Sarmathura (old names: Sri-Mathura, Sir-Mathura, and Sir Muttra) is a subdivision located in Dholpur district, in the Indian state of Rajasthan.
+Sarmathura is a city and subdivision located, near Dholpur city in Dholpur district, in the Indian state of Rajasthan.

 The Sarmathura subdivision is a substantial source of sandstone.
 Historically, red sandstone from Sarmathura was used for the regional construction of Talab-e-Shahi, Jubilee hall Dholpur, Dholpur Palace and the Nihal Clock Tower.
 National monuments such as the Red Fort and Humayun Tomb are also made from Dholpur red sandstone, which was extracted from the Sarmathura and Bari area.

-The local languages are Hindi and Khadi Boli.
+The local languages are Hindi, Rajasthani and Khadi Boli.
 The town's primary exports include red sandstone, sweet millet, and mustard.

 Sirmathura was established in the 15th century by Maharaj Shree Rao Mukat (Jadaun) who ruled from Sirmathura an area of 400 sq. km (36 villages) as an independent territory.

 Geography

 The nearest town is Bari, and the nearest district is Karauli, Dholpur.
 It is situated near the river Chambal in Rajasthan district.
 The Damoh Waterfall is 300 ft. high and is visible during the monsoon season, July through September.Situated on the Parvati River, Parvati Dam has 22 gates to release water downstream.